 Closing Time written by Gareth Roberts and directed by Steve Hughes

-Result: Cybermen in the fitting room, the Doctor in a gay relationship and a baby that wants to take over the world – we are definitely in Doctor Who sitcom territory here!
-Closing Time turned out to be the biggest revelation of my rewatch of season six because I didn’t think much of it upon transmission but with the benefit of hindsight there is actually plenty to enjoy in this episode.
-Unlike much of the season it is a light affair and its packed full of jokes and great lines that are far funnier the second time around.
-Stripped off Amy and Rory the Doctor is a joy to be around, witty and wonderful as he translates baby speak and flirts with Craig and Smith’s chemistry with Corden is once again a delight to watch.
-The only thing that really annoyed me was how totally rubbish the Cybermen were but lets be honest they have long since been the butt of Doctor Who’s joke.
-One of these days somebody will write a scary, psychological masterpiece for the Cybermen but when he is squeezing them into an episode full of cutie wutie babies and jokes about Britain’s Got Talent Gareth Robert’s mind is clearly on other things.
+Result: Cybermen in the fitting room, the Doctor in a gay relationship and a baby that wants to take over the world – we are definitely in Doctor Who sitcom territory.
+Closing Time turned out to be the biggest revelation of my re-watch of season six because I didn’t think much of it upon transmission but with the benefit of hindsight there is actually plenty to enjoy in this episode.
+Unlike much of the season it is a light affair and is packed full of jokes and great lines that are far funnier the second time around.
+Stripped of Amy and Rory, the Doctor is a joy to be around; witty and wonderful as he translates baby speak and flirts with Craig.
+Smith’s chemistry with Corden is a delight to watch once again.
+The only thing that really annoyed me was how totally rubbish the Cybermen were but let's be honest they have long since been the butt of Doctor Who’s joke.
+One of these days somebody will write a scary, psychological masterpiece for the Cybermen but when a writer is squeezing them into an episode full of cutie wutie babies and jokes about Britain’s Got Talent, Gareth Robert’s mind is clearly on other things.
 It’s a shame that their dreadful treatment should put such a dent in the episode because otherwise this is exactly what we needed, an amusing breather before the dramatic finale.
-Closing Time is flawed but I was surprised at how much this sitcom style Who kept me smiling and although he is probably too busy I certainly wouldn’t object to him being a full time companion: 7/10
+Closing Time is flawed but I was surprised at how much this sitcom style Who kept me smiling and although he is probably too busy I certainly wouldn’t object to Corden becoming a full time companion.
+Craig strikes me as more of an identification character than either Amy or Clara: 7/10

-The Wedding of River Song written by Steven Moffatt and directed by Jeremy Webb
+The Wedding of River Song written by Steven Moffat and directed by Jeremy Webb

 This story in a nutshell: Time has gone batty because the Doctor hasn’t died…

 Geeky Hero: The Doctor is even worshipping himself these days by calling himself the ‘face of the devil’ to a Dalek.
-Get over yourself man and get on with your adventures!
+Get over yourself man and get on with your adventures.
 I was unsure about the Doctor’s willingness to just roll over and let himself die in Closing Time and was really happy to see that his fighting spirit had returned here.
 The Monks don’t want to kill the Doctor; they just don’t want him alive because he is a man with a long and dangerous past.
 It transpires that the Silence wanted to kill the Doctor because at some point the question of his name will be asked.
-Big deal!
-Ace asked that question in Silver Nemesis and the universe didn’t end!
+Big deal.
+Ace asked that question in Silver Nemesis and the universe didn’t end.
 The series did but the universe didn’t.
 Are we heading for a big revelation at the 50th Anniversary that answers the question of Doctor Who?
 If so, it could be another anchor point in the shows mythology like revealing The Time Lords at the climax of The War Games.
 Alternatively it could completely demystify the character and prove that the mystery surrounding his past on Gallifrey really was never worth hearing.
 Dangerous business but the show hasn’t remained at the top of its game for this long by playing safe.
 If he had to die he didn’t have to die alone which explains why he invited his friends to watch him croak it.
 It makes perfect sense that the Doctor as the Tesselecta would forgive River for murdering him because she isn’t in control of the spacesuit but do you know what?
-I think even if it had been him he would have forgiven her anyway – I know the Doctor and he isn’t the sort of person who would go to his death baring a grudge.
+I think even if it had been him he would have forgiven her anyway – I know the Doctor and he isn’t the sort of person who would go to his death baring a grudge (that's why Tennant railing at his death in The End of Time was such a unique aberration).
 Maybe the Doctor does have a degree of modesty left because he finds the idea that River would send out a distress beacon to the people of the universe to aid him stupid and that it wouldn’t mean anything to anybody.
-He’s decided that the universe is better off without him but the universe doesn’t agree – this is veering dangerously close to the sort of hero worship that Davies employed (‘I can’t let you die without knowing that you are loved!’) but at least it isn’t as bad as the uncomfortable mythologizing of the character in A Good Man Goes to War.
+He’s decided that the universe is better off without him but the universe doesn’t agree – this is veering dangerously close to the sort of hero worship that Davies employed (‘I can’t let you die without knowing that you are loved!’ - oh vomit) but at least it isn’t as bad as the uncomfortable mythologising of the character in A Good Man Goes to War.
 However the big coup for this episode and of series six in general (because this is clearly where the series has been heading) is the Doctor’s realisation that he has been far too noisy of late, too omnipresent and approaching something that people consider to be a benevolent God.
 Now the universe thinks that he is dead he can go back to his simple life of adventuring and keep his head down.
 I was literally leaping around my front room as he made this decision and Simon was quietly phoning the nearest asylum from the sofa.
+About bloody time.
+Although I do have to say Moffat wouldn't have to state that he is dialling back so much if he hadn't tried to make his legend too colossal.

 Loyal Roman: The man who dies and dies again, as the Silence call him.
 Poor sod.
 Is that how is going to be remembered?

 The Missus: Hell in High Heels is how the Doctor describes River.
 So it turns out that the climactic face off that we saw in The Impossible Astronaut was in fact a piece of theatre masterfully played by both the Doctor and River – him as the Tesselecta and her knowing full well that she will drain the suit of power.
 River breaks down at the thought of having to murder the Doctor and cannot let him go without letting him know that nobody in the universe loves him more than she does.
-Its shocking to think that the scene in the garden is the first time that we get to witness a proper conversation between Amy and River as mother and daughter and the chemistry between them is completely different.
+It's shocking to think that the scene in the garden is the first time that we get to witness a proper conversation between Amy and River as mother and daughter and the chemistry between them is completely different.
+It's worth noting that so much time and energy in series five and six has gone into trying to convince the audience that River has a dark side and tried to murder the Doctor (she did, temporarily, but not at the point that you are told she does) when in fact she is forced into a suit which doesn't give her any choice.
+Couldn't the Silence have used anybody?

 Sparkling Dialogue: ‘He always made us pour an extra brandy in case you came round one of these days.’